 Let’s say WordPress is like a giant pillar that supports and keeps the Internet grounded and available for all with great user-friendliness.
 Further, WordPress offers tons of plugins and extensions which can be used to extend the functionalities and performance of a website further.

 However, not all is well with WordPress.
-There are certain evident security flaws which make webmasters quite skeptical about working with WordPress.
+There are certain evident security flaws that make webmasters quite skeptical about working with WordPress.

 Known security issues in WordPress